LHNCBC/formbuilder-lhcforms/README.md

         $ git clone https://github.com/lhncbc/formbuilder-lhcforms.git

 3. Build the project.
-   * To build the project, change to formbuilder directory.
+   * To build the project, change to formbuilder-lhcforms directory.
 Edit bashrc.formbuilder file to suit your development environment.
 Make sure that ./node_modules/.bin is in your path for the rest of the installation.

           $ cd formbuilder-lhcforms
           $ source bashrc.formbuilder